 A strong, long-lasting smoke detector battery is essential for every homeowner.
-But for years, people have debated whether AA or 9V batteries last the longest.
-In this post, we will talk about how long a 9V battery lasts in a smoke alarm.
+But for years, people have debated whether A.A. or 9V batteries last the longest.
+This post will talk about how long a 9V battery lasts in a smoke alarm.

 The battery life of a smoke alarm depends on how often the alarm sounds and how much power it uses when activated.

 Batteries for smoke alarms with 9-volt batteries should last an average of five years.
 This is especially true if they are not over-or underheated and are not wet or overcharged.

 Generally, a 9-volt battery will last the average person about one year, although the life may be shorter if the detector is used frequently.

 What is the longest-lasting and best and 9-volt battery for my smoke alarm?

 It is widely accepted that Ultralife’s lithium 9-volt battery is the best 9-volt battery for smoke detectors.